 Graphics cards continue to get faster and more powerful, and the options can seem overwhelming.
 To find the right one, first consider how you'll use it.
 If you want to play the latest games at ultra-high settings and resolutions higher than 1080p, you'll be happiest with a high-end card.
 If you just want to edit videos, a midrange card still provides a vast improvement over integrated graphics.
 This guide will help you choose the right graphics card for your needs.

 The most important aspect of a graphics card is its graphics processing unit, or GPU.
 By processing graphics separately, the GPU lightens the load of your computer's CPU, allowing it to function faster.
 Look for a card with a high core clock speed and memory clock speed.
 These two factors help determine a card's memory bandwidth, which in turn affects frame rate.
 Faster frame rates result in smoother scrolling and animation.
+Pixel and texture fillrates are also important to consider.

 Noise and Power